camunda/camunda-tf-rosa/examples/dual-region-submariner/README.md

 # Creating Two OpenShift Clusters Across Two Regions and deploy C8

+**⚠️ Note:** This guide currently has no production support and is intended as a proof of concept for testing purposes only.

 This guide provides step-by-step instructions for creating two OpenShift clusters in different AWS regions and configuring Camunda 8 on these clusters.

 It utilizes [OpenShift Advanced Cluster Management (ACM)](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and [Submariner](https://submariner.io/).